Frequently Asked Questions

-A. LNEC stands for Learning Needs and Evaluation Center.
-LNEC is located at the Elson Student Health facility.
+A. SDAC stands for Student Disability Access Center.
+SDAC is located at the Elson Student Health facility.
 Professional staff identify student accommodation and service needs and coordinate these for students, requesting faculty, or deans.
-For more information go to the LNEC website.
+For more information go to the SDAC website.

 Q. Where can I continue allergy shots while in school?

-A. Student Health administers allergy injections on Tuesday through Friday 9 a.m.-12 p.m. and 1 p.m.-4 p.m. for a fee per visit.
+A. Student Health administers allergy injections on Tuesday through Friday 9 a.m. to noon and 1 p.m. to 4 p.m. for a fee per visit.
 First, call for an allergy clearance appointment at 982-3915.
 Bring your allergy serum and complete physician instructions with you.
 We will store your vaccines at Student Health according to your allergist's instructions.
 Allergy appointments may be scheduled on-line.
 Please visit our allergy website for additional information.

-Q. It's June 16.
-I graduated in May and I wondered if I could be seen at the Health Center?
+Q. I graduated in May and I wondered if I could be seen at the Health Center?

 A. Spring semester graduates must conclude their care by the end of the week following graduation.